werdnakof/Operating-System-Notes/virtualization/paging.md

 and looks up the page-table entry (PTE) at that index, in order to find the desired physical frame number (PFN).

-The flow of getting physicla address from virtual address
+The flow of getting physicla address from virtual address:

 PageTableBaseRegister is the starting index of the page table